thejyotipatel/Chatting-Application-in-java/README.md

+#Build Chatting application in java
-Chatting application in same system.
+This is chatting application it will run on same system.